seanbearden/trading-platform/src/daily_report/README.md

 # Generate a Daily Report
-Using AWS SAM with Lambda
+Using AWS SAM with Lambda.

+Must use Python 3.8 for tda-api.

 ## Outline
 1. Store TDA_API_KEY and TDA_ACCOUNT_ID in parameter store.